|Course Number||Course Title||CL||LAB||CR|

 Some students decide to begin their program of studies with the Early Childhood Education Advanced Certificate Program.
 It offers more early childhood courses than the basic certificate as well as a supervised practicum experience.
 Students must be matriculated students in order to participate in the practicum.
 To matriculate, please see Specific Admissions Requirements below.
 Upon completion of the Advanced Certificate, students may move on to the degree program if desired.

 The courses in the Early Childhood Education Advanced Certificate meet the training and education requirements for the State of NH Early Childhood Teacher Credential Level 4.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
-The Early Childhood Advanced Certificate program is available days, evenings, and on-line.
+The Early Childhood Advanced Certificate program is available days, evenings, and 100% online.
+FInd out if online learning is right for you.
 This program is financial aid eligible.

 Specific Admission Requirements